soichih/node-htcondor/README.md

 ## Warning

-node-htcondor basically watched job log for all jobs that you submit (using Tail which uses inotify kernel hook).
-Don't submit too many jobs at once (instead, throttle it - around 1000 - 2000 jobs each).
+This module watches job log for all jobs you submit using Tail - which uses inotify kernel hook).
+Don't submit too many jobs at once (instead, throttle it - around 4000 - 5000 jobs each).
 You can see your current limit imposed by your OS by looking at /proc/sys/fs/inotify/max_user_watche

+I might implement such throttling capability built into this module in the future..

 #License
 MIT.
 Please see License file for more details.